-There are few aspects of parenting that are more humiliating than the phase during which you are called upon to wipe your child’s butt.
+There are few moments of parenting that are more unpleasant than being knee deep in a diaper disaster or getting called upon to wipe a preschooler’s butt.

 Diapers are one thing; babies aren’t self-aware enough to realize what’s happening.
 But toddlers are.
 In fact, my toddler has taken to saying “thank you” every time I change his dirty nappy, which is both courteous and cold-blooded.
 He’s only two, and totally adorable, yet I can’t escape the feeling that he’s saying it just to twist the knife!

 Shittens have actually been around for a few years, but according to Romper, it’s only recently that sales have taken off.
-Maybe because the past few years have been such a shitshow, people are simply giving up.
+And in the last year, they’ve been sold out several times.